Photo: Mónica Monteiro

 Alongside his work as a soloist he has worked with many of the best ensembles in Europe such as Het Nederlands Kamerkoor, Cappella Amsterdam, The Sixteen, Huelgas Ensemble, Egidius Kwartet and The Gabrieli Consort.
 He is also a founding member of The Windsor Consort, a Dutch based early music vocal ensemble.

-As a soloist he has performed in many of the most renowned concert halls in the World, including Het Concertgebouw in Amsterdam, Tchaikovsky Concert Hall in Moscow, Marrinsky Theatre in Saint Petersburg, and Palau de la Música Catalana in Barcelona.
+He has had the pleasure of performing in many of the most renowned concert halls in the world, including Het Concertgebouw in Amsterdam, Tchaikovsky Concert Hall in Moscow, Marrinsky Theatre in Saint Petersburg, and Palau de la Música Catalana in Barcelona.

 Upcoming engagements include Bach’s Weihnachts Oratorium with Amsterdam Baroque conducted by Ton Koopman, Tenor soloist for a new production on the subject of Transgender with Het Nederlands Kamerkoor conducted by Peter Dijkstra, and Tenor Soloist for a new production of 16/17th Century music for Bach Vereniging conducted by Jos van Veldhoven.